zopefoundation/grok/doc/tutorial.rst

   http://localhost:8080/test

-You can look at the window where you started up Zope to see the error traceback.
+You can look at the window where you started up the server to see the error traceback.
 This is the relevant complaint::

   TypeError: Missing argument to update(): value1